 Yi Zhang, Ph.D.

 Yi is an Assistant Professor at Duke University in the Department of Neurosurgery and Department of Biostatistics and Bioinformatics.
 Yi obtained PhD in Bioengineering with Dr. Jun S. Song at University of Illinois at Urbana-Champaign.
 She joined Dr. X. Shirley Liu’s lab and with co-mentors Dr. Myles Brown and Dr. Xihong Lin, as a Research Fellow at Department of Data Science, Dana-Farber Cancer Institute and Harvard University School of Public Health.
 She has been developing integrative genomic methods to identify functional gene regulatory mechanisms behind disease-associated human genetic variants.
-She has also been developing machine learning methods that leverage large-scale single-cell datasets to understand cell states in tumor microenvironment.
-Her ongoing work include statistical and deep learning modeling of single-cell and spatial transcriptomics, statistical models that combines statistical genetics and functional genomics, and understanding of heterogenous complex diseases.
+She has also been developing machine learning methods that leverage large-scale single-cell datasets to understand cell states in tumor microenvironment, and also machine learning methods for spatial transcriptomics data.
+Ongoing work includes statistical and deep learning modeling of single-cell and spatial transcriptomics, statistical models for genetics and functional genomics, to understand heterogenous complex diseases.

 • We are open in recruiting postdocs, students, and staff.
 Interested in computational biology, machine learning, bioinformatics, cancer genomics, single-cell multi-omics, spatial transcriptomics, human genetics, tumor immunology, or brain tumor? - Welcome to join us!